What's New on this Page?

 - NNW Ridge UIAA IV, V, A1, then III and IV, 700 m

 - North Ridge III, IV, IV+, 700 m

-Pay attention to the accessibility of Val di Genova road (usually closed to private cars from 9 to 18).
+Pay attention to the accessibility of Val di Genova road (usually closed to private cars from 9 to 18 in full summer).